HilthonTT/TheMonitorBot/README.md

 the target's role in **Server Settings → Roles**.
 The bot's hierarchy checks are enforcing a real Discord restriction, not being picky.

-**Honeypot didn't ban anyone.** Real users with admin or Manage Server permission are explicitly exempt (typo guard).
+**Honeypot didn't ban anyone.** Any member with a moderator-tier permission (Admin, Manage Server, Manage Messages, Kick Members, Ban Members) or the configured staff role is exempt.
 Test with an alt account that has no special permissions.

-**Reset everything.** Stop the bot and delete `data/bot.sqlite3`.
+**Reset everything.** Stop the bot and delete `data/bot.sqlite3` (plus the `-wal` and `-shm` sidecar files if present).
 All per-server config, warnings, and ticket records will be wiped on next start.

 ---